vigilion/vigilion-rails/README.md

 ## Models and callbacks

-Vigilion will create an `on_scan_attachment` callback in your model which updates the column `attachment_scan_results` column.
+Vigilion creates an `on_scan_attachment` callback in your model which updates the column `attachment_scan_results` column.

 You can override the scan results column with: